 Health promotion and hygiene: Adhering to basic principles of hygiene is extremely important when so many people live together in a confined environment.
 The role of the medic in this context may be to give lectures, put up posters etc. Promoting a healthy lifestyle is another potential focus area for an offshore medic.

-Occupational health is a major priority in the industry and offshore safety is major concern in the industry and an important parameter on which company performances are measured.
+Occupational health is a major priority in the industry and offshore safety is a major concern and an important parameter on which company performances are measured.
 One safety parameter is the number of work-related injuries.
-For these purposes there is sharp administrative division between work-related and not-work related illness and as an offshore rig medic you will be involved in discussing and preventing work-related injuries with colleagues onboard.
+For these purposes, there is sharp administrative division between work-related and non-work related illnesses and as an offshore rig medic you will be involved in discussing and preventing work-related injuries with colleagues onboard.